GChristensen/feedxcavator2/README.md

 ;; }
 ;; api/apply-selectors function magically knows how to apply selectors from the feed settings ;; to the page
-;; it's also possible to make enlive selects from the :html field (defn parse-page [url]
+;; it's also possible to make enlive selects from the :html field which may be necessary ;; for example, when some data should be extracted from `style` html attribute, etc.
+(defn parse-page [url]
   (let [response (api/fetch-url url)
         doc-tree (api/resp->enlive response)]